vel21ripn/icmp_daemon/README.md

 During the time between requests collected statistics on the minimum, average, and maximum response time, the number of the transmitted and received packets, the number of state changes.
-The number of test hosts is not limited.
+The number of tested hosts is not limited.

 The client is fully compatible by options with check\_icmp from nagios\_plugins.